imeanup/anupam/README.md

 - Previously, I worked with Zoho Creator as a Technical Support Engineer where I used to customized and troubleshoot application.
 Please collobrate for any assistance in customizing creator application.
 - Currently, I'm looking for a job role change to software development engineer.

-PS: Note that I deleted my old git account `@meanup` and starting this new account from Aug 6, 2022 due to codespace back-up issue error.
+PS: Note that I deleted my old git account `@meanup` and starting this new account from Aug 6, 2022 due to codespace(private) backup error.

 <!---
 imeanup/imeanup is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.